Lahaul & Spiti Drive 2017

 The villages around Kaza are believed to be the highest in the world, mostly caught in their time warp.
 Amongst other main attractions, we will also pay a visit to the Key Monastery; prettily sitting atop a cliff overlooking the spectacular valley below.
 Another highlight of today will be visiting the Buddha statue at Langza, which is a relatively new addition to the landscape.
 It feels as if the Buddha has been made to sit there to keep an eye on the pristine valley.
 Make sure to send postcards back home to your family & friends from Hikkim, the highest post office in the world before visiting Komic, the highest village in the world connected by a motorable road.

-The seventh day will prove to be another one to clock for the driving aficionados amongst us.
-We will leave at dawn for Manali with 250 km of momentous terrain ahead of us.
-The route from Kaza to Manali will have you crossing the famed mountain passes of Kunzum and Rohtang.
+The seventh day will prove to be another one to clock for the driving aficionados.
+You will leave post breakfast for Manali with 190 km of momentous terrain to conquer.
+The route from Kaza to Manali will have you crossing the famed Kunzum Pass.
 Situated at a height of 4590 m, Kunzum Pass rests on the eastern Kunzum Range of the Himalayas.
-Rohtang La, meanwhile, is located at an elevation of 3980 m on the eastern Pir Panjal Range of the Himalayas.
+After crossing the Kunzum pass, head towards the world famous Atal Tunnel, at a length of 9.02 km, it is the longest tunnel above 10,000 feet in the world.
 Gliding across rivers, glaciers and undulating tracks, this will be the best and the most fascinating [not to mention challenging!] drive of your journey.
 The changing hues of the landscape will make for a captivating backdrop to our adventure.

 Lahaul & Spiti Drive 2017